ministryofjustice/moj-frontend/docs/components/search/index.md

 ## When to use

 Use the search component to let users search by word or phrase.
-This can be used within the [Primary Navigation](/components/primary-navigation/) component.
+This can be used within the [primary navigation component](/components/primary-navigation/).

 ## How to use

 You can configure the search form to be inversed on black and to hide and show labels and hints depending on your use case.
-You'll see examples of this on the [Primary Navigation](/components/primary-navigation) component page.
+You can view examples of this in the [primary navigation component documentation](/components/primary-navigation/).

 ## Accessibility issues